Poor Thor! No matter what he does, he always gets overshadowed by his adopted brother, Loki.

 While Thor thanks Loki for doing his duty and saving their father, Loki replies with this line, which shows significant growth for the character.

 Throughout the beginning of the MCU, Loki’s main driving force is his dependence and resentment of his father, who he (rightfully) thinks does not respect him as much as he respects Thor.

-He commits many of his villainous acts with the goal of undermining his brother and showing off for his father.
+He commits villainous acts to undermine his brother and show off for his father.